-Of the standard SSP packet types listed in the SSP Specification, this stub does NOT support FPGA-to-Stub Processor Input/Output (PIO) 8-Byte Reads, FPGA-to-Stub Memory Partial 128-Byte Writes, FPGA-to-Stub PIO Partial 128-Byte Reads or Writes, Fetch atomic memory operations (AMOs), or Graphics Writes.
+Of the standard SSP packet types listed in the SSP Specification, this stub does NOT support FPGA-to-Stub Processor Input/Output (PIO) 8-Byte Reads, FPGA-to-Stub Memory Partial 128-Byte Writes, FPGA-to-Stub PIO Partial 128-Byte Reads or Writes, or Graphics Writes.
 It does, however, support all SSP packets that are used or accepted by the RASC Core Services.